infinitered/gluegun/docs/toolbox-parameters.md

 Information about how the command was invoked.
+You can access this on the Gluegun toolbox.
 Check out this example of creating a new Reactotron plugin.

 ```sh
 gluegun reactotron plugin MyAwesomePlugin full --comments --lint standard